hasura/ndc-typescript-deno/README.md

 ## Usage

-This connector is intended to be used with Hasura v3 projects.
+This connector is intended to be used with Hasura DDN projects.

 Find the URL of your connector once deployed: